 What does it take to overcome those barriers?
 The strategies can be surprisingly simple.

 “If you’re looking to recruit someone from a particular community, maybe use social media and channels that would appeal to those communities,” said Fernandes.
 “If you’re looking at retention, create employee resource groups so that those individuals can support and network with each other within the business.
 It’s understanding what the needs of those communities are, and once employers have that, they can act accordingly.

 “For me, the biggest barrier is just lack of understanding and awareness,” Fernandes added.
 “Part of what this series is doing is allowing employers and businesses to understand that people from distinct communities need supports that are unique to them, and educating them on how to do that.”

 How open are businesses to implementing policies for diversity?
 “At Ryerson, there’s such a commitment to diversity,” said Fernandes.

 “But when we’re looking externally, it’s very much a mixed review.
 A lot of the larger businesses we work with, they get it.
 Sometimes working with the smaller businesses, the startups, they’re only just starting to understand the value of investing in that.
 But that’s part of what Investing in Inclusion is about: it’s creating those spaces where they can understand the ‘Why.’”

-For more information, visit the Career Centre external,website.
+For more information, visit the Career Centre website, opens in new window.